AyaMZ28/spring-petclinic/README.md

 > You can use any Java application.
 In this project, I forked a Spring Boot Java application from GitHub:
 > `https://github.com/spring-projects/spring-petclinic.git`
-> (You can keep your fork URL to preserve the original link structure.)

 ---